PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Preliminaries

 \begin{definition}[Prefix-Tuning] Prefix-Tuning (PT) is a form of parameter-efficient fine-tuning that prepends a sequence of vectors to the inputs.
 Given prefix $[s_1 ,..., s_p]$, where $s_{i}\in \mathbb{R}^{d}$ for all $i$, and input $X$, the new prompt becomes $X^{pt} = [s_1,...,s_p,x_1,...,x_n]$.
 The vectors $\{s_i\}_{i=1}^{p}$ are then trained based on traditional gradient based methods while the rest of the model weights are frozen. \end{definition}

-Referring to Equation \eqref{eqn:reg_attn}, the inclusion of prefix $[s_1,...,s_p]$ yields the following output:
+Referring to \Eqref{eqn:reg_attn}, the inclusion of prefix $[s_1,...,s_p]$ yields the following output:

-Any form of ICL is a special instance of prefix-tuning but \emph{not} vice-versa, making prefix-tuning a more flexible and expressive form of fine-tuning compared with prompting and ICL methods.

-Compared with full parameter fine-tuning and even most other PeFTs, prefix-tuning offers an extremely light-weight training approach.
-Research shows that prefix-tuning excels in low-data or few-shot settings and when guiding the model to leverage a mix of its pretrained tasks, rather than learning entirely new tasks from scratch.
+Compared with full parameter fine-tuning and even most other PEFTs, prefix-tuning offers an extremely light-weight training approach.
+Research shows that prefix-tuning excels in low-data or few-shot settings when guiding the model to leverage a mix of its pretrained tasks~\citep{li2021prefix, petrov2023prompting}.